stalniy/casl/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as I want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [gitter chat][gitter] or [stackoverflow](https://stackoverflow.com/questions/tagged/casl).
+You've got much better chances of getting your question answered on [support chat][chat] or [stackoverflow](https://stackoverflow.com/questions/tagged/casl).

 ## <a name="issue"></a> Found a Bug?